yorek/dapper-samples/README.md

  8. [One-To-Many Relationships](https://medium.com/dapper-net/one-to-many-mapping-with-dapper-55ae6a65cfd4)
  9. [Complex Custom Handling](https://medium.com/dapper-net/one-to-many-mapping-with-dapper-55ae6a65cfd4)

+Please note that the "One-To-Many Relatioships" and "Complex Custom Handling" points to the same articles since both topics are discussed there as they are strictly related to each other.

 ## Running The Samples

 To run the "Basic Samples", related to the first article "Getting Started with Dapper .NET", just run